RidongHan/DocRE-TCGL/README.md

-The Pytorch code of the paper "[Document-level Relation Extraction with Entity Type Constraints](./DocRE-TCGL.pdf)", under review in ``Applied Soft Computing`` journal.
+The Pytorch code of the paper "[Document-level Relation Extraction with Entity Type Constraints](./DocRE-TCGL.pdf)".

 ## requirements